Tuesday, December 11, 2018

 The Ghost of Joshua Blunt

-The name of Joshua Blunt was typically mentioned only in whispers, even by adults who should have known better.
-He was alleged to have been one of the earliest settlers of the area that would later become known as Pine Point, but as very little else was known about him, many doubted whether he had ever actually existed.
+Among the Pine Point children of the Great Depression, the name of Joshua Blunt was typically mentioned only in whispers.
+He was alleged to have been one of the earliest settlers of the area of Springfield that would later become known as Pine Point, but because very little else was known about him, many doubted whether he had ever actually existed.

 As the years passed, occasional reports of sightings of Joshua Blunt persisted, even though after so many years there was no way Joshua Blunt could still be alive.
 Claims of sightings, especially by children, continued through the 1800's and into the 1900's, so that even in 1936, the name of Joshua Blunt was known to Haskin Flagg and his contemporaries.
 Still, most of them, including Haskin, did not truly believe that the supernatural sightings were real.